 Following are the types of power supply units compatible to this server and notices to take during installation.
-The server supports a maximum of four power supply units.
+These power supplies are designed for parallel operation.
+In the event of a power supply failure, the redundant power supply continues to power the system.
+The server supports a maximum of two power supply units with N+1 redundancy support.